Managing Autoscaling Volumes

 Current Savings

-The Autoscaling Storage widget shows you the size of all of the volumes that are autoscaled - both their original and current sizes.
-This provides a snapshot of the current state of the autoscaling volumes in your account.
+The Autoscaling Storage Size widget at the top of the Reports page shows the size of all of your autoscaling volumes - both their original and current sizes, and the percentage Datafy has reclaimed.
+This is a snapshot of the current state of the autoscaling volumes in your account.

 Both widgets reflect the current state of your account, and may fluctuate over time as volumes are created and deleted, or autoscaling is activated.

-Savings Over Time
+Savings over Time

 To better understand your savings over time, use the Usage chart in the Reports page (and in the details page of every volume).
 The chart displays three plot lines aggregated across all of your monitored volumes, according to the filters you currently have selected: